Since the borders have opened, Japan seems to have become the IT place to be, everyone and their grandma wants to go to and I don’t blame them.

 Personal experience

-However, we have visited some lovely restaurants and cafes across Japan!
+Although I have visited some lovely restaurants and cafes across Japan, it’s certainly not the easiest country to be vegan in.
 ‘Vegan’ is still seen as a healthy diet instead of truly understanding the meaning behind it.

 I would say in general, you can eat very cheaply in Japan if you don’t have any restrictions.
-However, the vegan meals we’ve had compared to the rest of the menu seem to have a ‘vegan tax’ (not a real thing) it’s just more expensive, although I say this, it’s actually still very reasonable!
+However, the vegan meals we’ve had compared to the rest of the menu seem to have a ‘vegan tax’ (not a real thing) – it’s just more expensive.
+Although I say this, it’s actually still very reasonable by UK standards!

 Note from future Nadia: I’ve since found some amazing vegan baked goods, like this place!